Team Trump in Davos talks tax, trade and the dollar

 Two of President Trump's top officials have landed in Davos, and they're already preparing the ground for their boss's big speech on Friday.

-Treasury Sec.
-Steven Mnuchin and Commerce Sec.
-Wilbur Ross held a press conference at the World Economic Forum on Wednesday, fielding questions on everything from U.S. stock markets to trade with China.
+Treasury Secretary Steven Mnuchin and Commerce Secretary Wilbur Ross held a press conference at the World Economic Forum on Wednesday, fielding questions on everything from U.S. stock markets to trade with China.

 Mnuchin declined to preview Trump's speech, but he said the president's message would be true to his America First rhetoric.